-Buildings should react intelligently to the topography and gracefully inhabit the land they sit on.
+Buildings should react intelligently to the topography, surrounding homes, and streetscape, and gracefully inhabit the land they sit on.
 Buildings on open meadow sites might have the opportunity to lay low to the ground and horizon while buildings on steeper sites might lend towards more vertical or stepped expressions of mass and form.
 Building placement and site approach and access should minimize earth movement and the presence of the automobile.